 One member of the Historic Preservation Board, David White, said he liked the plans while another member, Puggy Holmgren, said she also supported the addition design.
 She said someone will not see the addition along Park Avenue until they reach the site since there are other buildings on the streetscape.

 But Historic Preservation Board member Clayton Vance said he hoped for an addition that fits better and is not "attention grabbing."
-Hope Melville, another member of the panel, said the addition "looks rather jarring."
-She also worried about jeopardizing the building's historic status.
+Hope Melville, another member of the panel, said the addition "looks rather jarring.

 The meeting dealt primarily with the exterior rather than the plans to redo the inside of the building.
 Jonathan Weidenhamer, the economic development manager at City Hall and one of the staffers involved in the renovation, said in an interview he is confident the addition meets the municipal government's Old Town design guidelines and those of the Department of the Interior for inclusion on the National Register of Historic Places.